For Y'ur Height Only: Release and success

-For Your Height Only was released on September 2, 1981, in the Philippines.
+For Y'ur Height Only was released on September 2, 1981, in the Philippines.

 That same year First Lady Imelda Marcos organized the first Manila International Film Festival.
 The objective of the festival was to promote Filipino films for them to be distributed worldwide.
 A lavish event took place, major entertainment figures were present including Priscilla Presley, Franco Nero, Brooke Shields, Jeremy Irons, etc. Local filmmakers saw it as a real opportunity to showcase their talents, however it was Weng Weng who became the mediatic center of attention, by making daily appearances demonstrating stunts, martial arts, and exercises.
-For Your Height Only outsold every other film for international distribution.
+For Y'ur Height Only outsold every other film for international distribution.

 Film distributor Tony Maharaj who bought the film for the West Indies said the film opened at number one on the same day as Steven Spielberg's Raiders of the Lost Ark and remained there for two weeks.

 Reception and legacy

 Imee Marcos said its success at the festival shocked and shattered everyone's artistic aspirations.
 Filipino film historians Teddy Co and Ed Lejano said that in the film industry the Weng Weng image was uncomfortable since at the time they had no other international figures.

-In the Cinema of the Philippines, For Your Height Only is the highest exported film.
-Weng Weng became Philippines' first actor with an international status.
+In the cinema of the Philippines, For Y'ur Height Only is the highest exported film.
+Weng Weng became the Philippines' first actor with an international status.

 The original Tagalog language audio track is lost.